DailySoccer/EpicEleven/README.md

     $ backend> play debug

     And then, from inside the console, you start the server:

     [backend] $ run

+    You can also debug and run in the same step:

+    [backend] $ play debug run

 - Install Intellij Idea 13.
 Follow this instructions: